bipface/galkomponents/readme.md

 - Untested with the site's 'light' theme.

-- Untested on mobile browsers.
+- Only partially tested on mobile browsers.

 - Metatag parsing isn't precise; e.g. `type:_null` is treated as a metatag.